Harriet Robinson Scott: Separate lawsuits

 Harriet and Dred filed separate petitions in the St. Louis Circuit Court on April 6, 1846.
 They were promptly granted permission to bring suits against Irene Emerson, which they did later that day.
-In doing so, they became the first married couple to pursue freedom suits in tandem in their fifty-year history.
-One of their great-great-grandaughters, Lynne Jackson, would later note that Harriet had filed a separate suit "because, as a woman and as the mother, if for any reason Dred did not win his case but she did, then their daughters would be free."
+This was the first time since the Missouri circuit court case of Laban v.
+Price that a married couple had pursued a freedom suit, together or separately, in the about fifty years that freedom suits had been conducted.
+One of Harriet and Dred's great-great-granddaughters, Lynne Jackson, would later note that Harriet had filed a separate suit "because, as a woman and as the mother, if for any reason Dred did not win his case but she did, then their daughters would be free."
 They did not file separate suits on behalf of Eliza and Lizzie, because legally, the status of Harriet would determine the status of her children.

 Harriet v.
 Irene Emerson (1847)

 Harriet's case had been filed as "Harriet of color vs. Irene Emerson."
 Her married name "Scott" did not appear, because Missouri slave law prohibited enslaved people from entering into legal contracts, including marriages.
 However, unlike Dred's case, which had been "styled" as "Dred Scott, slave vs. Irene Emerson," Harriet's case did not label her as enslaved, suggesting that her legal status was in fact different from that of her husband.

 In Harriet's case, there was no deed or proof of sale showing that Lawrence Taliaferro had actually sold her to John Emerson.
 Even if there had been such a sale, it would not have been valid in Wisconsin Territory, a free territory.
 Furthermore, Harriet had lived at the Taliaferro household in the supposedly free state of Pennsylvania.
 Under Pennsylvania's gradual emancipation laws, Harriet would have been eligible to claim her freedom when she turned 28.

 Harriet's claim to freedom was arguably stronger than Dred's, but also more complicated and harder to prove.
 In the end, the Scotts' lawyer decided to plead Missouri law for both Harriet and Dred, given that the principle of "once free, always free" had been regularly upheld by the courts.

-The Scotts' first lawyer, Francis B. Murdoch, had filed one-third of all St. Louis freedom suits filed between 1840 to 1847, always on behalf of the enslaved plaintiffs.
+The Scotts' first lawyer, Francis B. Murdoch, had filed one-third of all St. Louis freedom suits filed between 1840 and 1847, always on behalf of the enslaved plaintiffs.
 Murdoch was also very familiar with Pennsylvania law, because he had studied law in Bedford, Pennsylvania; he probably even knew Harriet's enslaver, Lawrence Taliaferro.
 Legal historian Lea VanderVelde argues that Murdoch had a nuanced understanding of the differences between Harriet and Dred's claims to freedom, which their subsequent lawyers would lack.

 Unfortunately for the Scotts, Murdoch abruptly disappeared from St. Louis.
 His mortgage was foreclosed, and by the spring of 1847, he was off the case.
 In the months and years that followed, the Scotts would be represented by a string of different lawyers, but none as dedicated to freedom suits as F. B. Murdoch.